Industry Trends

 • Authentic influencer partnerships: Collaborating with personal finance creators with solid followings can help get your brand in front of consumers.
 However, it’s important to ensure those partnerships are authentic, and that the creator uses the product and provides an honest review.

 Frustrated with diminishing returns from their social media efforts, most marketers are testing out other formats.
-For many marketers, that means honing their social media targeting.
-For fintech marketers, one possible option is to collaborate with creators in a way that directly ties to app installs or account signups.
+For many marketers, this often means supplementing social with performance-focused channels across the open web.

 Key Takeaways